dx-tooling/etfs-webui-bundle/README.md

-# Janus WebUI Bundle
+# Enterprise Tooling for Symfony · WebUI Bundle

-## How to install and setup this bundle in a Janus Application
+## How to install and setup this bundle in a 'Enterprise Tooling for Symfony' Application

 ### 1. Composer Setup